Justice Chao Hick Tin steps down as senior judge of Supreme Court

 The event to mark the occasion was attended by Law Minister K. Shanmugam, who revealed how in 1968, Justice Chao played a key role in securing Singapore's long-term water security when he represented the country at a United Nations event, following its separation from Malaysia in 1965.

-Justice Chao said in a statement on Thursday: "I feel greatly privileged to have had the opportunity to serve Singapore and be a part of this illustrious Judiciary and thus be able to contribute in some ways to the nation's jurisprudence."
+Justice Chao said in a statement yesterday: "I feel greatly privileged to have had the opportunity to serve Singapore and be a part of this illustrious Judiciary and thus be able to contribute in some ways to the nation's jurisprudence."